 Brake bedding involves going at a moderate speed and then firmly pressing on the brakes.

 Aside from slowing you down, this practice applies a protective layer on the brake rotor that helps the pad last longer and reduce squealing.
-Brake bedding is typically only done when you’ve recently replaced your rotors or pads.
+Brake bedding is typically only done when you’ve recently replaced your rotors or pads and the rotors are either new or freshly machined.

 Rust on the Rotors